brandon-rhodes/blog/texts/brandon/2018/sympy.md

 avoids maintaining global state,
-SymPy was so similar to older systems I had experience with — particularly Mathematica — that as I typed formula
+SymPy was so similar to older systems I had experience with — particularly Mathematica — that as I typed each formula
 I repeatedly imagined
 that I was feeding knowledge into a central SymPy data store from which it would draw conclusions.